-- Dispatch at highest level of care in shortest time possible - Time elapsed from receipt of call to dispatch is < 90 sec - Time elapsed from receipt of call to EMS arrival is <8 min - Dispatch time is < 1 minute - Time elapsed from call receipt to EMS enroute < 1 min - On-scene time < 15 min. in the absence of complications (NWC EMSS goal is ≤10 minutes) Transport time equivalent to those of AMI or trauma trauma.
-EMDs should give appropriate pre-arrival instructions and dispatch all patients w/ stroke at the highest level of care in the shortest time possible.
+- Dispatch at highest level of care in shortest time possible - Time elapsed from receipt of call to dispatch is < 90 sec - Time elapsed from receipt of call to EMS arrival is <8 min - Dispatch time is < 1 minute - Time elapsed from call receipt to EMS enroute < 1 min - On-scene time < 15 min. in the absence of complications (NWC EMSS goal is ≤10 minutes) - Transport time equivalent to those of AMI or trauma at the highest level of care in the shortest time possible.